GOA-UVa/rimopy/README.md

-# Rolopy
+# Rimopy

-Rolopy is library consisting of an implementation of the ROLO model, made in python.
+Rimopy is library consisting of an implementation of the ROLO model, imitating RIMO, made in python.